-- 21. The IEC explored several possible avenues for providing training to its members on ethical conduct and review of research involving human participants.
-The following course was selected in consultation with the WHO Research Ethics Review Committee (WHO ERC): - Global Health Research Ethics Online Training course, adapted from WHO Ethics Training Course for internal staff, available from: https://globalhealthtrainingcentre.tghn.org/elearning/research-ethics/ - 22.
-All IEC members obtained the Global Health-WHO certificate on Research Ethics. - 23.
-A general course on biomedical research ethics particularly aimed at Early Career Scientists took place twice at IARC over the biennium.
+21. The IEC explored several possible avenues for providing training to its members on ethical conduct and review of research involving human participants.
+The following course was selected in consultation with the WHO Research Ethics Review Committee (WHO ERC):

+- Global Health Research Ethics Online Training course, adapted from WHO Ethics Training Course for internal staff, available at: https://globalhealthtrainingcentre.tghn.org/elearning/research-ethics/ - 22.
+All IEC members obtained the WHO certificate on Global Health Research Ethics.

+23. A general course on biomedical research ethics particularly aimed at Early Career Scientists took place twice at IARC over the biennium.